| Sir William Stanley

 to enlist troops which he subsequently led to Munster, but was again recalled to assist in putting down

+the rebellion that had broken out in the Pale.
 Once more he returned to Ireland.
 At Wicklow, Lismore, and Munster he was instrumental in hunting down

 rebels loyal to the Earl of Desmond, for which he was made Constable of Castlemain.
 In March 1584 he